Garden waste collection

 - meat, cooking fat, oil, wax or waxed packaging (milk or juice cartons) foil

 - don't put fruit, salad, vegetable peelings etc.

 - tea bags, tea, coffee grounds and filters

 - don't put egg shells, stale bread and crusts

 - don't put soil, stone, rubble or large amounts of turf

 - don't put any type of animal waste or bedding

 - don't put paper, plastic, glass, metals, leather, plant pots/containers, porcelain, plaster, disposable nappies, ash, vacuum cleaner contents, pharmaceuticals, cosmetics, batteries, dyestuffs, textiles, household or garden chemicals, feathers, untreated sawdust, wood shavings and straw.

 This is not an exhaustive list.
 You can see where to dispose of waste on our what waste goes where page.

 If any non-garden waste items are found in a garden bin we will not empty the bin.
 It will be deemed contaminated.
 You must remove all contamination before the next scheduled collection.

 Additional garden waste bins

 For an annual payment of £52 we will empty an additional garden waste bin on the same day as your first garden bin.
 Your bins should be put out for collection by 7am on your bin collection day.

 Annual payment for additional garden bins is due for renewal in July and August.
 If you have an additional garden bin, you should receive your renewal letter soon.
 You can make your payment online when you submit your form (or if this is not possible for you, over the phone).
 Please wait until you have received your renewal letter before you make payment.

 The payment covers the period 1 August – 31 July each year.
-This includes the suspension of garden waste collection over the winter.
+This includes the fortnight suspension of garden waste collection over the Christmas and New Year period.
 You can pay online as part of the form.